JustinMountain/personal-blog/projects/wip-actual-budget.md

 For Debit and Savings accounts, I used the filter funciton on the Account Summary page to select the range I wanted to import, loaded all of the entries for my range, copied them into Excel and created the appropriate columns.

-Moving forward I will go to **My Accounts** > **Account Services** menu > **Download transactions**.
-I can choose `.ofx` or `.qfx` filetypes, though since CIBC exports to `.qfx` I will likely use that one for consistency.
+Moving forward I will go to **Products & Services** > **Account Services** menu > **Download transactions**.
+CIBC exports to `.qfx` for *Quicken*, so I will be downloading in that filetype for consistency between the accounts.

-CIBC Import didn't include two transactions.
-Data was taken on 2024/07/20, items actually purchased on the 19th, and posted on 22.
-I need to double check that these items actually get withdrawn next time I pull from CIBC.
+To Download CIBC transactions, go to **More** on the left side menu, select **Download Transactions**

-Go to **More** on the left side, select **Download Transactions**
+Sometimes there is a delay between a purchase being made and it showing up in the account.
+Any transactions falling in this category will be remedied in the subsequent download, even if the date the transaction was posted has already passed.

 ### Next